San Francisco officer, suspect injured in assault, shooting

 Rueca said the attack led the officer’s partner to fire his gun.

-The suspect was listed in critical condition, said Brent Andrew, a spokesman for San Francisco General Hospital.
-The officer’s condition has not been released.

-Rueca didn’t say what kind of weapon was used by the suspect.
+The suspect and the officer who was assaulted were taken to the hospital.
+Rueca said their conditions were not immediately known.
+He didn’t say what kind of weapon was used by the suspect.

 A witness told The San Francisco Chronicle said she saw both officers trying to revive the man after the shooting.
 Lisa Ruth said the officer who was injured was bleeding from his head and appeared to have a broken nose.